Last Updated: June 19, 2020

 1. Information you provide to us or allow others to provide to us

 At various points in the Instacart experience, you may provide us with information about yourself.
 For example, when you create an account through the Services, you provide us with personal information like your name, email address, and zip or postal code.
-And if you place an order through the Services, we collect information including your address, phone number, birth date (for alcohol orders or prescription delivery, where available), credit card information, vehicle license plate number(s) (for curbside pickup orders) and the details of your order.
+And if you place an order through the Services, we collect information including your address, phone number, birth date, driver’s license expiration date (for alcohol orders or prescription delivery, where available), credit card information, vehicle license plate number(s) (for curbside pickup orders) and the details of your order.
 Your account information may be updated or corrected by accessing your account settings.

 If you use the Services for prescription delivery (where available), the third-party pharmacy processing your prescription will provide us with your name, address, email address, birth date, phone number, the total amount being charged to you for the prescription drug product(s), and sales tax information for the prescription drug product(s) (if applicable).
 The third-party pharmacy will also share whether or not the prescription drug product you have ordered requires temperature control.
 If a prescription drug product delivered to you through the Services has been recalled, the third-party pharmacy will share your name, email address, the date of the prescription drug product order, and the total amount to be refunded to you with Instacart.
 The pharmacy will not disclose to us the name, quantity, manufacturer or distributor of the prescription drug you have ordered or any other PHI about you other than your status as a patient of the pharmacy.